michaelborck-books/ai-as-a-teaching-partner/README.md

 ## Key Concepts

 ### Flight Simulator Learning
-AI conversations can function like flight simulators—allowing students to practice complex professional scenarios repeatedly with immediate, realistic feedback, without the stakes of real situations.
+AI conversations can function like flight simulators,allowing students to practice complex professional scenarios repeatedly with immediate, realistic feedback, without the stakes of real situations.

 ### Transparent AI Use
 Rather than prohibiting AI, the approach makes AI use explicit: